paulbaumgarten/pbaumgarten.com/ib-compsci/unit-1/README.md

 ### Requirements planning

+Turn your project scope into a detailed set of requirements that you can give to your engineering team.
 Your requirements are generally split into functional and non-functional requirements.

 * Functional: What will the program actually do?
 For example:
   * Store hours worked per employee per day